matheuscscp/gke-metadata-server/README.md

 obtained after step 2.
 4. See [`./k8s/test-pod.yaml`](./k8s/test-pod.yaml) for an example of how to configure your Pods and their ServiceAccounts.
-5. (Optional but highly recommended) Verify the image signatures to make sure you are deploying authentic artifacts distributed by this project.
+5. (Optional but highly recommended) Verify gke-metadata-server's artifact signatures to make sure you are deploying authentic artifacts distributed by this project.

+If you don't want to depend on cert-manager and want to deploy the `MutatingWebhook` in a different way, the Helm chart offered here is not for you (but please feel free to copy and modify).

 ### Configure GCP Workload Identity Federation for Kubernetes